RHCSA Practical Lab Series β Searching for Strings in a File

 π Explanation:

-instead of displaying it on the screen.
+> /root/errors.logβ Saves the output to/root/errors.loginstead of displaying it on the screen.

 β

-Now, all matching lines are stored in /root/errors.log
+Now, all matching lines are stored in /root/errors.log.

 π Step 3: Verify the Output

-πΉ View the contents of /root/errors.log
+πΉ View the contents of /root/errors.log to confirm the extracted lines:

 [root@node1 ~]# cat /root/errors.log